 What is ad testing?

 Ad testing is simply the process of vetting your ad concepts with a representative sample of your market.
-It establishes an ad’s effectiveness based on consumer responses, feedback, and behavior.
+It establishes an ad’s effectiveness based on consumer responses, feedback, and behaviour.
 You can test multiple ads, a complete ad, or even portions of your ad to make sure your ads will resonate with your target audience.

 Why test your ad?